MinaMatta98/suckless-dwm-blue/README.md

 **All credit for the desktop background go to u/baron-digit**

-Here is a demonstration of the display manager:
+Here is a demonstration of the display manager's "desktop environment":

 # Dwm with Alacritty
 ![Arch-Desktop](/Images/Screenshot-1.png)